 Additional resources include:

-The Saint Mary’s College campus library contains a collection of more than 240,000 volumes and provides access to more than 20,000 journal titles in print and electronic format.
+The Saint Mary’s College campus library contains a collection of more than 240,000 volumes and provides access to more than 500,000 ebooks, electronic journal titles, and other e-resources.
 The rare-book collection, the 24-hour Trumper Computer Center, and the Huisking Instructional Technology Resource Center are located on the lower level of the library.
 The College Archives is a part of the library and is located in Madeleva Hall.